pingidentity/pipeline-example-application/README.md

 5. Confirm the deployment by examining the Davinci flow in the PingOne console in the development environment matching the ID you provided.
 Click on the Davinci link from the PingOne console to open the DaVinci console and select **Flows** from the left navigation panel.
 Click on the **PingOne DaVinci Registration Example** flow to view the configuration.

-6. The Terraform configuration also deployed a sample client application in a local docker container that can be used to try out the flow by navigating to [https://127.0.0.1:8443](https://127.0.0.1:8443).
+6. The Terraform configuration also deployed a sample client application in a local container that can be used to try out the flow by navigating to [https://127.0.0.1:8443](https://127.0.0.1:8443).
 You will be presented a simple progressive profiling style form to enter an email address.
 If the email address is not found, you will be prompted to register the user.

 > [!NOTE]
 > For demo purposes, there is a self-signed certificate in the Docker image that will require you to accept the security warning in your browser to proceed.

-7. On the next panel, you are told to provide the email and password.
-There are password rules in place, but you are not informed when prompted.
+1. On the next panel, you are told to provide the email and password.
+There are password rules in place, but you are not informed.
 Try using a simple password such as `password`.
 The form does not indicate there is a problem, but refuses to accept the password and continue.
 The password must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, one number, and one special character.

-8. Create a valid password.
+2. Create a valid password.
 After registering the user, you will be redirected to login.

-9. To improve the flow, you will add a small prompt on the registration page to indicate that the password must meet the requirements.
+3. To improve the flow, you will add a prompt on the registration page to indicate the password requirements.
 To do so, select the **Registration Window** node in the Davinci flow editor.
 Replace the text in the HTML Template editor with the following code block.
 The only change from what is provided is the addition of the password requirements notification and some descriptive comments.

 ```html
 <form id="registerForm">